Terms and Conditions

 (i) the act(s) and/or omission(s) of the Guest(s) affected; or

 (ii) the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable; or

-For all other claims, if we are found liable to you on any basis, the maximum amount we will have to pay you is three times the total cost of your holiday (excluding any insurance premiums or amendment/cancellation charges) paid by or on behalf of the person(s) affected in total .
-This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.
+(4) Our liability is limited in accordance with clauses 11(5) and 11(6).
+Subject to clauses 11(5) and 11(6) and as otherwise permitted by English law, we do not limit the amount of damages you are entitled to claim in respect of personal injury and death which we or our employees have caused intentionally or negligently.
+For all other claims, if we are found liable to you on any basis, the maximum amount we will have to pay you is three times the total cost of your holiday (excluding any insurance premiums or amendment/cancellation charges) paid by or on behalf of the person(s) affected in total.

 A brief summary of our liability under the Regulation and the Athens Conventions where applicable is set out below.

 Personal injury or death